-A simple guide to coffee taste notes and the variables that dictate them
+A simple guide to coffee tasting notes and the variables that dictate them

 We often get asked about the tasting notes of our delicious Coffee.
-When people read the word “milk chocolate” or “Nutty” on a bag of Black Gold or “Hoppy” and “Fruity” on a bag of Anthracite, there’s sometimes a misconception that we’ve added flavouring to our Coffee beans.
+When people read the word “milk chocolate” or “Nutty” on a bag of Black Gold or “honey” and “dried fruits” on a bag of Anthracite, there’s sometimes a misconception that we’ve added flavouring to our Coffee beans.
 So, in this article, we’ll be talking about what tasting notes are and how the work!

-Tasting notes are the unique natural flavour elements that coffee beans have, the best way to describe it would be like different variations of Apples.
-You can have the sharpness of A granny smith and the super sweetness of a pink lady, both still apples and nothing added, but two completely different flavours.
+Tasting notes are the unique natural flavour elements that coffee beans have. the best way to describe it would be like different variations of Apples.
+You can have the sharpness of A granny smith and the super sweetness of a pink lady; both are still apples with nothing added, but they have two completely different flavours.

-As with most food and drink industries, different locations as equipped to grow different products.
-The coffee growing regions are focused on the Equator line as it boasts the perfect climate for healthy Arabica (coffee) plants.
+As with most food and drink industries, different locations are equipped to grow different products.
+The coffee growing regions are focussed on the Equator line as it boasts the perfect climate for healthy Arabica (coffee) plants.
 Generally, there are three primary coffee growing and exporting areas throughout the world on the equatorial region.